 The best light is during dawn and dusk.
 That’s when the light is warm, the sun is in the frame, and the mood is just beautiful.
 However, depending on what you want to do with your landscape shots you can shoot any time you want.
 I’ve read time after time that the only time to shoot landscape shots is during dawn or dusk.
 I shoot mine when I see the moment.
 But it all depends on your style and what you want to convey.
 It’s better you capture the image than not just because you were busy waiting for the perfect light.

-I love an incredible light however.
-I can go excited, nearly ecstatic, from an amazing light, but the moment will always go first.
-If I only have the crappiest camera with the shittiest light I’ll still make the frame.
+I love incredible light, however.
+I can go excited—nearly ecstatic—from amazing light, but the moment will always go first.
+If I only have the crappiest camera with the shittiest light, I’ll still make the frame.

 Use a tripod

 You will not be able to hold the camera steady during low light circumstances without a tripod.
-Invest in a stable one and use the timer shutter, or invest in a remote shutter control, to shoot the image.
+Invest in a stable one and use the timer shutter, or invest in a remote shutter control.
 This way it doesn’t get influenced by the motion of you pressing down on the shutter button.
-I do have a remote shutter control but I still prefer the timer because it’s with me at all times without using up space in my luggage.
-And with a Canon 5D Mark II I can set the timer to merely two seconds which makes the it very convenient.
+I do have a remote shutter control, but I still prefer the timer because it’s with me at all times without using up space in my luggage.
+I can set the timer to merely two seconds which makes the it very convenient.
 Perfect for the shake to settle down and it’s a short enough time to wait for the shutter to trigger.
-Ten seconds can be bothersome but two is nothing.
-A stable tripod costs a lot though, but in many ways it will be worth it because just a little wind can knock your tripod down and wreck anything it holds.
+Ten seconds can be bothersome, but two is nothing.
+A stable tripod costs a lot, but in many ways it will be worth it because just a little wind can knock your tripod down and wreck anything it holds.
 This can cost you the image, but it can also cost you the camera.